Deltares/Wflow.jl/docs/src/model_docs/vertical/sbm.md

 Rutter model.

 ### The analytical (Gash) model (Gash, 1979)
-The analytical model of rainfall interception is based on Rutter’s numerical model.
+The analytical model of rainfall interception is based on Rutter's numerical model.
 Simplifications allow the model to be applied on a daily basis, although a storm-based approach will yield better results in situations with more than one storm per day.
 The amount of water needed to completely saturate the canopy is defined as: